lite-js/xml/README.md

 // ...
 ```

-Actually, you can get the js object from `XMLLite.xml2js(xml)`, do what ever you want, and convert it back to xml again with `XMLLite.js2xml(obj)`.
+Actually, you can get the js object from `XMLLite.xml2js(xml)`, do whatever you want, and convert it back to xml again with `XMLLite.js2xml(obj)`.

 ## why?